DartingMelody/WordleRL/README.md

 where type can be [Sarsa, ExpectedSarsa, Qlearning] The default dataset is the larger one, for running the smaller dataset the command is: python test.py --policy MC --dataset smallset --word midst

+For running on the test set, please dont specify the word argument.
+The command to run the training for larger dataset on Monte Carlo algorithm is: python test.py --policy MC --dataset smallset